Earl Weaver: 1975-81

 Weaver's 1,000th MLB career victory as manager was a 5–3 Opening Day result over the Chicago White Sox at Memorial Stadium on April 6, 1979.
-That year, the Orioles, which saw Weaver use 140 different lineups during the regular season, would reach the World Series again, this time losing in seven games to the Pittsburgh Pirates.
+That year, Weaver used 140 different lineups during the regular season, but the Orioles still reached the World Series again, this time losing in seven games to the Pittsburgh Pirates.
 He expressed plans to retire following the 1982 season prior to Game 6 of that World Series on October 16.
 He had originally targeted the expiration of his contract upon the conclusion of the 1980 campaign to step away from the sport.